NimaWoods/MushroomAI/README.md

 2. **Configure Hugging Face API**
    - Obtain a Hugging Face API token and set it as an environment variable (`HF_TOKEN`) for secure access.
-   - Use the provided script to log in and download models as needed.

 3. **Set Up Local Model Directory**
    - Define a directory where models can be downloaded, trained, and stored.